jgm/cheapskate/README.markdown

 # Cheapskate

 This is an experimental Markdown processor in pure Haskell.
 (A cheapskate is always in search of the best markdown.)
 It aims to process Markdown efficiently and in the most forgiving possible way.
 It is about seven times faster than pandoc and uses a fifth the memory.
-It is significantly faster, and much more accurate, than the markdown package on Hackage.
+It is also significantly faster, and considerably more accurate, than the markdown package on Hackage.

 There is no such thing as an invalid Markdown document.
 Any string of characters is valid Markdown.
 So the processor should finish efficiently no matter what input it gets.
 Garbage in should not cause an error or exponential slowdowns.
-This processor has been tested on many large inputs consisting of random strings of characters, with fairly constant performance proportional to the input size.
+This processor has been tested on many large inputs consisting of random strings of characters, with performance that is consistently linear with the input size.
 (Try `make fuzztest`.)

 ## Usage